Rockhopper-Technologies/enlighten/doc/faq.rst

         * clear_eol / EL - Erase in Line
         * feed / CUD - Cursor Down (Or scroll with linefeed)

-  3. Terminal dimensions must be detectible
+  3. Terminal dimensions must be detectable

       The height and width of the terminal must be available to the running process.